 Physical symbols of a man's shame might be erected as a means to signal dishonor.
 In chapter 2 of Gísla saga Súrssonar, it appeared thatneither Gísli nor Kolbjörn arrived to fight a duel with Skeggi, a shamefulfailure.
 Skeggi told a carpenter to make wooden effigies in the likenessof Gísli and Kolbjörn, one behind the other, to forever mock and shame them.Although not explicit, it's clear that a sexual insult is intended.

 The ultimate symbol of shame was the níðstöng (scorn-pole).
 Chapter 57of Egils saga Skalla-Grímssonar describes the níðstöngraised by Egill against King Eiríkur and Queen Gunnhildur after receivingshameful treatment from them while trying to recover his wife's inheritance.Egill placed a horse's head on a hazel pole driven into the rocks near shore.
 Heinvoked a curse against the king and queen, demanding no rest for landvættir(land spirits) until they had driven the king and queen from the land.
 Turningthe horse's head towards the mainland where the king and queen were located,Egill carved the curse in runes on the pole.
+A 20th century sculpture by Gustav Vigeland that depicts this episode is shown to the right.
+Chapter 34 of Vatnsdæla sagadescribes the scorn-pole erected by Jökull towards Bergur and Finnbogi afterthey failed to show up at the appointed time and place for a duel.
+Jökullraised the scorn-pole, carved a man's head at the end of the pole and a cursein runes along the pole.
+He killed one of Finnbogi's mares, cutting it open atthe breast and setting it on the pole, facingtowards Finnbogi's farm. |

 A man's fame and honor in life, and his good name after death, were so important that a man was hypersensitive to the opinion of the community.
 He might not otherwise fear anything nor flinch atdeath, but the respect of the community was of paramount importance.
 Any offence in word or deed, or anything that might blot one's honor had to be dealt with firmly in order to maintain that respect.
 So a Norseman was constantly on the alert for wrongs against his person or his name.
 Those wrongs were proclaimed openly, and then avenged.